 10.2 Paragraph 5 of Part 1 of Schedule 2 to the Information Regulations requires the effect of a critical illness or permanent health insurance claim on surrender or maturity values to be specified.
 Where such a claim has the effect of reducing the surrender value, it may also have implications for the sustainability of other protection benefits under the contract.
 Similarly, payment of a claim under a dual life policy may have implications for the sustainability of other protection benefits under the contract.
-Where payment of a protection benefit has implications for the sustainability of other protection benefit has implications for the sustainability of other protection benefit on the subsequent premium under the policy must be clearly spelt out in a note to the Illustrative Table of Projected Benefits and Charges.
+Where payment of a protection benefit has implications for the sustainability of other protection benefits under the contract, the effects of the payment of such a protection benefit on the subsequent premium under the policy must be clearly spelt out in a note to the Illustrative Table of Projected Benefits and Charges.